AlexanderPuckhaber/pydic/README.md

  - numpy module version `1.14.1`
  - scipy module version `0.17.0`

-* You can not use Pydic with Python 2*.
+_Be aware, you can't use Pydic with Python 2_ !
 If your python package does not match these module versions, you may encounter some troubles... or not ! :)